django/code-of-conduct/transparency.md

 - Online space moderators should have clear, public moderation guidelines
 - Local communities should document their enforcement approaches

 We're available to support other Django spaces in developing their own transparency practices.
-See our [conference support documentation](conferences.md) for more information.
+See our [event support documentation](events.md) for more information.

 ## Future Transparency Initiatives